Murder of Jordan Davis: Legal proceedings

+Dunn was indicted by a Duval County Grand Jury on charges of first-degree murder in the death of Davis, and of the attempted murder of Stornes, Brunson, and Thompson on December 13, 2012.
+The trial began on February 3, 2014.

-In closing arguments at the first trial, Dunn's defense lawyer cited the language of Florida's stand-your-ground law.
+In closing arguments, Dunn's defense lawyer cited the language of Florida's stand-your-ground law.
+Dunn's self-defense arguments were challenging because no gun or other weapon was found in the Durango.

 On February 15, 2014, after more than 30 hours of deliberation, the jury found Dunn guilty on the three counts of attempted murder.
 The jury could not reach an agreement on the charge of first-degree murder, and the judge declared a mistrial on that count.
 Former Florida state attorney Angela Corey stated that her office would seek a retrial for this charge.
 Dunn's attorney subsequently requested that sentencing on the four counts of which Dunn already had been convicted be delayed until after Dunn's retrial.
 Dunn faced a minimum of 75 years in prison on the following counts: a minimum mandatory sentence of 20 years for each count of attempted second-degree murder, and up to 15 years for firing into a moving vehicle.

 Jury selection in Dunn's retrial began on September 22, 2014, and opening statements occurred on September 25.
-Dunn was found guilty on October 1, 2014, after the retrial.
-Dunn was given a sentence of life in prison without parole plus 90 years.
+Dunn was found guilty on October 1, 2014.
+Dunn was given a sentence of life in prison without parole plus 105 years.

+Dunn was represented by private defence counsel in the initial trial, but was declared indigent and subsequently represented by court appointed counsel in the second trial.

 Following the trial, Dunn's attorney filed for appeal with the First District Court of Appeal for the State of Florida.
 On November 17, 2016, his appeal was denied.

-On June 22, 2020, the Florida Supreme Court rejected Dunn's appeal and refused to take the case.
-Dunn stated that he received "ineffective assistance of counsel".
-The justices did not explain their reasons behind the refusal.
+On June 22, 2020, the Supreme Court of Florida denied review of Dunn's appeal which he based on claims of ineffective assistance of counsel.